-Find out the risks and benefits of garlic, and understand how one of its chemicals can end up doing more harm than good.
+Find out the risks and benefits of garlic, and discover how one of its chemicals can end up doing more harm than good.

-When you crush raw garlic, it makes a chemical called allicin.
+When raw garlic is crushed, it produces a chemical compound called allicin.
 This compound gives garlic its strong odor.
 It’s also partly responsible for the herb’s germ-fighting and health-promoting properties.
-According to the National Center for Complementary and Alternative Medicine (NCCAM):

-- Some studies say allicin can lower blood cholesterol.
-However, other studies show various garlic preparations to have no effect on lowering blood cholesterol.
+human studiesshow various garlic preparations have no effect on lowering blood cholesterol.

-- Garlic may slow the development of hardened arteries (atherosclerosis).
+- Garlic may slow the development of atherosclerosis, or hardened arteries.
 This condition can lead to stroke or heart disease.

-- Garlic thins the blood in a similar way to aspirin.
-Thinning the blood can have positive or negative effects, depending on your health.
+- Garlic thins the blood in a similar way as aspirin.
+Thinning the blood can have positive or negative effects, depending on a person’s health.

 Importantly, the NCCAM also notes that garlic can interfere with the action of certain medications.

-If a protease inhibitor or NNRTI is a part of your HIV medication regimen, talk to your doctor about taking garlic supplements.
-You may be safe adding garlic to your food, but your doctor will be able to tell you if large amounts of garlic or garlic supplements may interfere with your treatment.
+It may be safe for them to add garlic to their food, but their healthcare provider will be able to tell them if large amounts of garlic or garlic supplements may interfere with their HIV treatment.

-In addition to potential drug interactions, garlic can cause side effects that might affect your ability to take HIV treatments.
-Garlic’s side effects may also mimic some symptoms caused by HIV/AIDS.
-Ask your doctor how to tell the difference between garlic's effects and symptoms caused by your disease.
+In addition to potential drug interactions, garlic can cause side effects that might affect a person’s ability to take HIV treatments.
+Garlic’s side effects may also mimic some symptoms caused by HIV or AIDS.

 Side of effects of garlic include:

 Because garlic can thin the blood, it may cause bleeding problems in some people.
-You should NOT take garlic if you:
+A person should be mindful of their garlic intake if they:

 - have a bleeding disorder